 How to Make a Charcuterie Board

-Once you’re ready to assemble your appetizer, think about color contrast and patterns that you may want to try for an attractive visual.
-I use spots of rounds, lines, and pile my elements in groupings to add height differences as well.
+Once you're ready to assemble your appetizer, think about color contrast and patterns that you may want to try for an attractive visual.
+I use spots of rounds and lines and then pile my elements in groupings to add height differences as well.

 You want colorful, tasty, and contrasting accompaniments that include sweet items like fresh fruit, dried fruit, chocolate, honey, marmalade, jams, and jellies.
-Savory or spicy items like nuts, pickles, olives, cherry tomatoes, marinated artichoke hearts, fresh herbs, vegetables, peppers, crackers, spicy mustard, pesto, dips, and bread.
+As well as savory or spicy items like nuts, pickles, olives, cherry tomatoes, marinated artichoke hearts, fresh herbs, vegetables, peppers, crackers, spicy mustard, pesto, dips, and bread.

 Use small bowls of different shapes, sizes, and colors to vary your design.

 For your board, use an appropriately sized cutting board or serving tray that can accommodate your sliced meat and cheese.
 I've frequently run into the plain white cutting board being my largest available board to use (and it works just fine!).

 If you need more space, spread a piece of parchment paper over the counter and serve everything there.
 If you find (like me!) that your charcuterie board is overflowing, serve extras on the side.
 No one will complain!

 The word 'charcuterie' is derived from two French words: 'chair' (which means meat) and 'cuit' (which means cooked).
 The origin of these words dates back to 15th century France, where it was used to describe French shops where you could purchase pork products.

 I would not assemble the board until an hour or two before it is needed, though you can certainly prepare all of the components in advance!
 Slice meats and cheeses ahead of time and keep them in Ziploc bags or airtight containers until you are ready to assemble your charcuterie board.